-The USDA BioPreferred program is one of the most important economic and environmental initiatives currently supported by the U.S. government.
-Originally designed by lawmakers and the USDA to increase economic growth by promoting biomass alternatives to traditional petrochemical ingredients, the BioPreferred program has gone on to generate hundreds of millions of dollars of value within the economy and it has led to the creation of millions of jobs throughout the United States.
+The USDA BioPreferred® Program is one of the most important economic and environmental initiatives currently supported by the U.S. government.
+Originally designed by lawmakers and the USDA to increase economic growth by promoting biomass alternatives to traditional petrochemical ingredients, the BioPreferred Program has gone on to generate hundreds of millions of dollars of value within the economy and it has led to the creation of millions of jobs throughout the United States.

-The categories covered by the USDA BioPreferred label program are highly varied, and the scope of biobased products can often be surprising for those who are unfamiliar with the program.
+The categories covered by the USDA BioPreferred Program are highly varied, and the scope of biobased products can often be surprising for those who are unfamiliar with the program.
 For consumers looking for products that are based on sustainable biobased ingredients, or for product developers thinking about investing in biobased products, learning about some of the product categories can be helpful.

-Both specialized industrial inks and consumer grade inks have been approved for the USDA BioPreferred label program.
+Both specialized industrial inks and consumer grade inks have been approved for the USDA BioPreferred Program.
 With the amount of ink and toner that is used every year across the country, it makes sense that people would want to turn to sustainable products that are based on ingredients sourced from renewable sources.

-News inks used for large-scale printing of newspapers and magazines should be at least 32% biobased before they can be certified for the USDA BioPreferred program.
-Printer toner for home or commercial use is also accepted in the program, with minimum biobased content requirements ranging from 20% to 34%, depending on the speed of the printer the ink is intended for.
+News inks used for large-scale printing of newspapers and magazines should be at least 32% biobased before they can be certified for the USDA BioPreferred Program.
+Printer toner for home or commercial use is also accepted in the Program, with minimum biobased content requirements ranging from 20% to 34%, depending on the speed of the printer the ink is intended for.

-Specialty inks are also included in the USDA BioPreferred product categories.
+Specialty inks are also included in the product categories.
 These inks are used for optical disc labeling, invisible printing, erasable printing, and other specialty products.
 The minimum biobased content for inks in this category is 66%.

 Biobased content determination is done through ASTM D6866 testing.